 Description

-1823 (Billing), 1849 and 1887.
-On the site of an ancient church, the nave and west tower of the first date, the chancel of the second, and porch of the third.
-Gothic (decorated) chancel and porch, with steep tile roofing, flint walls with stone dressings (traceried windows, corner and intermediate buttresses).
-Wide aisleless nave and western tower in red brickwork, with slender buttresses, and a low-pitched slate roof.
-Inside, the nave roof has an open scissors truss, with cusped spandrels.
-The north side of the chancel has a monument (from the old church) of Edward Goddard (1724) and his wife, with a classical marble framework of pediment, coupled Doric pilasters, pedestal, central case supporting an urn, with figures (in contemporary dress) on each side.
+The Church of St Martin is a Grade II listed building located in East Woodhay.
+It was built in 1823 by Billing, with the chancel added in 1849 and the porch in 1887, on the site of an ancient church.
+The church features a Gothic (decorated) chancel and porch, characterized by steep tile roofing and flint walls with stone dressings, including traceried windows and corner and intermediate buttresses.
+The wide aisleless nave and western tower are constructed of red brickwork, with slender buttresses and a low-pitched slate roof.
+Inside, the nave has an open scissors truss roof with cusped spandrels.
+Notably, the north side of the chancel houses a monument from the old church dedicated to Edward Goddard (1724) and his wife, framed by a classical marble structure that includes a pediment, coupled Doric pilasters, a pedestal, and a central case supporting an urn, with figures in contemporary dress on either side.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.